damianotorre/damianotorre/content/authors/admin/_index.md

 - Visitors
 ---

-Damiano Torre received his PhD degree through a joined supervision by Carleton University (Canada) and University of Castilla-La Mancha (Spain), in 2018.
-His research interests are in Model Driven Engineering, UML Consistency, Empirical Software Engineering, and Green Software.
-Damiano joined the Software Verification and Validation group, V&V Lab, headed by Prof. Lionel Briand.
+I am a research associate at the Software Verification and Validation group, headed by Prof. Lionel Briand -- University of Luxembourg.
+I am involved in two main research projects with two industry partners from the legal and finance domain, Linklaters LLP and Clearstream, respectively.
+I work on developing industrially applicable automated support for GDPR compliance assessment, and innovative solutions for improving requirements engineering in the financial domain.
+Prior to coming to Luxembourg, I received my M.Sc. from the University of Castilla-La Mancha (Spain) and Ph.D. from Carleton University (Canada) in 2011 and 2018, respectively.